pmeisen/js-gantt/README.md

 };
 ```

-The post-processor expects an `object` defining the `names` and `records`.
+The library needs an `object` defining the `names` and `records`, i.e., `{ names: [], records: [] }`.
+Thus, the `postProcessor` function must return such an object.
 The `names` are an array naming the different
-values of each record.
-It can be understood as the header of a CSV-file.
-In the records, the named values representing the
-start and end value of the interval, must be a `Date`.
+values of each record; it can be understood as the header of a CSV-file.
+The records contain the actual data, which have to ensure, that the values representing the start and end value of the interval, must be a `Date` type.

 If the returned data is not a `JSON`, the library offers a `loader` configuration, which defines how to load data.
 The loader
 must be implemented as: